raix/packmeteor/README.md

 $ npm install packmeteor
 ```

-Rig a Meteor app on `localhost:3000` and install the `appcache` package
+Rig a Meteor app on `localhost:3000` and install the `packmeteor` package

 Create packaged app folder:
 ```